pond/dnd/party_ripa/journals/campaign_7/part_8.md

 Penny chips in.
 "We got into a fight with some...
 Not nice people.
 We took this; we think it has significance."

 She starts nervously looking around and casts some kind of spell.
 She runs to the windows and looks around for a while - curtains are drawn - paranoia?
 "What's got you so spooked?" asks Francesc.
 "Put away your eye!" she says.
 We figure she means the medallion.
 Thorin stows the item.
 "It's the Eye Of Vallin.
 Have you not heard?
 It's a new force in the land.
-I don't wantt o get caught in this!
+I don't want o get caught in this!
 Take your gold.
 Will you sell me the set?
 51 gold.
 Take your gold."
 "Yes!" says Penny.
 "OK.
 We're closed.
 We're closed now!"

 Penny wants to get a bit more info - persuasion 20+guidance 4, 24.